AWinterman/awinterman.github.com/_posts/2019-05-05-Whats-the-Matter-with-Personality-Tests.md

 - Forcing your employees to take a personality test requires emotional labor employers have no right to ask of their employees, since it is completely unrelated to accomplishing the tasks agreed upon for their employment.
-- It attempts to take control over a worker's story away from them
+- It takes control over a worker's personal inner narrative.
-- It can tell a test taker nothing except for what they tell it

 There is no oath of management, but managers could do worse than starting with Hipocrates's: "First, Do No Harm."
-Forcing your employees to take a personality test, even one with scientific backing, fails this basic test.
+Forcing your employees to take a personality test, even one with scientific backing, fails Hipocrates oath.